yaroslavros/draft-httpbis-h3-unbound-data/draft-rosomakho-httpbis-h3-unbound-data.md

 - All remaining octets on the stream, up to the QUIC FIN, are interpreted as data.
 - No further HTTP/3 frames (including `DATA`, `HEADERS`, or any extension frames) can be received on the stream.
 - The end of the data is indicated by the QUIC FIN on the stream.
-- If a `Content-Length` header was included, the recipient needs to ensure that the combined length of all received data (in both `DATA` and `UNBOUND_DATA` frames) matches the content length from the header.
+- If a `Content-Length` header was included, the recipient needs to ensure that the combined length of all received data (inside `DATA` frames and after the `UNBOUND_DATA` frame) matches the content length from the header.

 # Stream State Transitions